opendatasoft/codelibrary/content/page-templates/map-listing/1/index.md

 ---
-title: "Map Listing 1"
+title: "Listing with map view"
 ---

-##  Listing with map view

 Page that shows some KPIs and a list of results alongside a map.